z390development/z390/doc/zVSAM/zVSAM_V2_Design.md

 and is the product of the joint efforts of our team of volunteer developers.

-Source-level compatibility is a primary goal not only for z390 and zVSAM, but also for other z390 components such as zCobol and zCICS.
+Source-level compatibility is a primary goal not only for z390 and zVSAM, but also for other z390 components such as zCOBOL and zCICS.

 All IBM publications and software we refer to in this document are copyright IBM Corporation with no exception.

 The drawings in this document have been made using the site draw.io.
-As part of the open source for z390 the xml documents describing these drawings are available with every distribution of z390 that contains this document.
+As part of the open source for z390 the xml and jpg documents describing these drawings are available with every distribution of z390 that contains this document.

 ## Terminology